mendix/docs/content/en/docs/refguide/version-control/_index.md

 ## 3 Version Control Processes in Studio and Studio Pro for a Single Branch {#vc-single}

 {{% alert color="info" %}}
-From Mendix 9.21, we only support collaborative development within Studio Pro.
+From Mendix 9.21, we only support [collaborative development](/refguide/collaborative-development/) between Studio Pro users.
 Mendix Studio is no longer supported for apps with Mendix version 9.21 or above.
 For more information, see the blog post [Coming in 2023: The Merging of Studio and Studio Pro](https://www.mendix.com/blog/coming-in-2023-the-merging-of-studio-and-studio-pro/).
 {{% /alert %}}

 ### 3.1 Work in Studio Pro Only